PoisotLab/ms_mangal_synthesis/manuscript.md

 @DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions
 [@GravBais18].
 These latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate more robust predictions [@PomeThom18].
-The task of inferring interactions is particularly important becuase ecological networks are difficult to adequately sample in nature [@Jord16;
+The task of inferring interactions is particularly important because ecological networks are difficult to adequately sample in nature [@Jord16;
 @BanaCatt04; @ChacVazq12; @GibsKnot11].
 The common goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18;